Byline-CMS/bylinecms.org/README.md

 Absolutely not.
 There would be no point in taking on the complexity of Payload when it's the complexity of the project itself we'd like to avoid.
 </details>

+## Design Goals
+1. We'd like to create an extensible, plugin-based framework for our headless CMS that will allow users to easily create admin dashboards and serialization frameworks for front-end clients.

+2. We'd like to create a 'thin as possible' field API over [Drizzle](https://orm.drizzle.team/).

+3. It should be easy create rich text adapters for your favorite editor, whether [CKEditor](https://ckeditor.com/), [Lexical](https://lexical.dev/), [TipTap](https://tiptap.dev/), [ProseMirror](https://prosemirror.net/) or other.

+4. And more....

 ## What's Next?
 We need to find our feet, choose a copyright license, publish a roadmap, our values and mission statement, as well as settle on a governance structure.